 About Us And Our Home Bred Puppies....

-We have been blessed with great results, as a result of our experience, dedication and hard work... but especially because we genuinely love the labrador breed!
+We have been blessed with great results over the years and we are thankful!
+Our experience, dedication and hard work have been rewarded time and again... we genuinely love the labrador breed!

 We work hard and are determined to produce HEALTHY, HAPPY, INTELLIGENT PUPS!!